 Basically, I thought why not use one of my favorite sauces to make a yummy and healthy potato salad!??
 So that’s what I did.

-I used my recipe for Tzatziki and adjusted the ingredients to make this fabulous summer salad!
+I used my recipe for Greek Tzatziki Sauce and adjusted the ingredients to make this fabulous summer salad!

 It has cucumbers, lemon juice and lemon zest, Greek yogurt, salt, pepper, and olive oil, along with fresh dill, parsley, and mint.
 Oh and baby Dutch yellow potatoes.